SealEnthusiast/zelda64RomHack/README.md

 - 6 new areas (Including a boss and mini boss)

-- Works with MM and OOT
+- MM and OOT support

-- A vanilla patched version (Keyless)

-- A master quest remix mode

 ## Features planned

 - Zelda 64 Recomp Compatiblity

-- N64 Hardware compatible version

-- New items

 ## FAQ

-#### Will there be support for SOH or Habour Master projects?
+#### Will there be support for SOH or other Habour Master projects?

 No, they are cringe